trinker/qdap/vignettes/qdap_vignette.md

 <h3 id="word">Extract Words</h3>

 This section overviews functions that can extract words and word lists from dialogue text.
-The subsections describing function use are in alphabetical order as ther eis no set chronology for use.
+The subsections describing function use are in alphabetical order as there is no set chronology for use.

 <div class="funs">
 The following functions will be utilized in this section (click to view more):